 Geology Walks in North Norfolk

 North Norfolk has a fascinating landscape and the Geology Walks at West Runton have established a strong public following over more than 20 years.
 Join one of Martin Warren's renowned Geology Walks and let your imagination rip as we journey back in time.
-This year there are two: the 'usual' one to the east of the car park and a longer ramble to the west towards Beeston and a third introduced in 2014 to the wild cliffs of Sidestrand and Trimingham.
+This year there are three to choose from: the 'usual' one to the east of the car park, a longer ramble to the west towards Beeston and a third introduced in 2014 to the wild cliffs of Sidestrand and Trimingham.

 Whatever the weather we shall find lots to interest us and due to the local microclimate - or is it the tides? - we are often miraculously blessed with fine weather on our geology walks.

-There is no jargon, so the walks are suitable for everyone over 8 years old.
-We won't walk too far (1.1 km and back on Walk 1, 2.5 km on Walk 2, 2.6 km and back on walk 3) but we cover an enormous span of time and we will transport you to lost worlds that have been rediscovered through the wonders of geological science.
-Find out about our world of contrasts - variously a greenhouse world and an ice house world, with rising and falling sea-levels, waxing and waning forests.
+There will be no jargon, so the walks are suitable for everyone over 8 years old.
+We won't walk too far (1.1 km and back on Walk 1, 2.5 km and back on Walk 2, 2.6 km and back on walk 3) but we cover an enormous span of time and we will transport you to lost worlds that have been rediscovered through the wonders of geological science.
+Find out about our world of contrasts - variously, a greenhouse world and an ice house world, with rising and falling sea-levels, waxing and waning forests and ice-sheets.
 See the river deposits that tell us about the time when Norfolk was 'big game' country.
 See the glacial deposits from when Norfolk resembled the Arctic.
 Stand on an ancient sea bed.
 Find out how the lumps and bumps in the landscape came to be that way they are.

 "Martin - just a quick note to thank you ever so much for your time yesterday.
 It was very much the ’icing on the cake’ of a super weekend that we all had.
 It was a fascinating and truly interesting talk/walk and the cubs (and the leaders!) enjoyed it immensely, and learnt so much too!
 Thank you once again and I hope our paths cross again.
 I will forward your details (and our testimonial) onto other clubs in the area."
 Chill, 1st Foxton Cubs